 - V and MP: Their opposition to lowering the criminal age will be systematically framed as being "soft on crime" in the pre-election narrative, despite their evidence-based arguments about deterrence research showing minimal effects of harsher youth sentencing on crime rates.

 - S (Socialdemokraterna): Caught in an electorally dangerous position — supporting the principle of tougher measures while potentially opposing the specific age-13 threshold.
 Any nuanced position risks being simplified in media coverage as either "too soft" (losing blue-collar voters to SD) or "abandoning values" (losing progressive voters to V/MP).
+The JuU15 vote locked S into the latter camp — all 88 present S MPs voted Nej.
+This is now a verified attack vector the government will deploy in every constituency where SD is competing for traditional S voters.

 - SiS (Statens institutionsstyrelse): Must accommodate 13–14 year olds in secure youth facilities (slutna ungdomshem) with no published capacity plan or additional budget allocation.
 SiS already reported occupancy rates above 90% in Q1 2026.